dirkroorda/laf-fabric/docs/about-laf-fabric.rst

 *feature lookup*
     a class that gives easy access to feature data and has methods for feature value lookup and mapping of feature values.
-*xml identifier mapping*
+*connectivity*
+    adjacency information for nodes, by which you can travel via (annotated) edges to neighbouring nodes *xml identifier mapping*
     a mapping from orginal xml identifiers to integers.
 *primary data access*